ktaranov/sqlserver-kit/SSMS/SSMS_Tips.md

 ## Script Table and Column Names by Dragging from Object Explorer
 Save keystrokes by dragging
 Drag the `Columns` folder for a table in to auto-type all column names in the table in a single line.
- - Warning: this doesn’t include [brackets] around the column names, so if your columns contain spaces or special characters at the beginning, this shortcut isn’t for you
+ - Warning: this doesn’t include square [brackets] around the column names for SSMS below 17 version, so if your columns contain spaces or special characters at the beginning, this shortcut isn’t for you
  - Dragging the table name over will auto-type the schema and table name, with brackets.